SagredoIsmael/testMapit/README.md

 5. Clone this repository (git clone https://github.com/SagredoIsmael/testMapit)

-6. Run npm install , all required components will be installed automatically
+6. Install dependencies with npm, all required components will be installed automatically

+    `$ npm install`

-    *  iOS
+    *  iOS -> You have to install the pods with:
-        Run pod install from testmapit/ios folder
+        `$ cd ios && pod install`

-        Start XCode and open generated testmapit.xcworkspace
+        And start XCode and open generated testmapit.xcworkspace

     *  Android